-Pet Therapeutic Laser and Other Treatments
+Pet Therapeutic Laser and Acupuncture

 Low-level laser therapy, or photobiomodulation, is a clinically proven, pain-free treatment involving specific wavelengths of energy that improve circulation, aid in healing, and provide pain relief without the use of medication.
 Dr. Stephanie offers class IIIB laser, providing a safe therapy with proven results.
 Dr. Stephanie routinely adds laser therapy treatments to acupuncture sessions at no additional cost.